 It's estimated that the iPhone 4 contains raw materials worth about \$1.25.
 The main raw material costs are in the battery, \$0.62, circuit board, \$0.37 (the cost is mainly gold) and stainless steel used in the case itself, \$0.15.

-0.5 Tantalum

-0.5 Cadmium

-0.5 Lead

-Green Alliance

-However you can currently re-sell an iPhone 4 for \$50-\$170
+Green Alliance However vou can currently re-sell an iPhone 4 for \$50-\$170 http://goo.gl/ZKeFu

-http://goo.gl/ZKeFu
+Deconstruction: Mobile Phone

+The Mobile Phone

+There is no doubt that mobile phones have revolutionised our lives.
+We all have them, and we all love them (well... most of the time): most people have palpitations at the mere prospect of leaving it at home for the day.
+We keep our whole lives in our pockets, and with the leaps and bounds that have been made in smart phone technology over the last few years, we are replacing our mobile phones more and more regularly.
+We fondly laugh about 'that old brick' that everyone had, and its easy to forget that it was only a few years ago that we began to check our emails on the move and pin point our exact location using GPS signals.
+On average, each UK household has 2 unused or old mobile phones stored away somewhere.
+This equates to an estimated 85 million handsets that are simply sitting in our homes.
+So what actually are we storing in our cupboards (apart from a few text messages from an ex and some out of focus photos of your cat?)
+We have taken apart a classic handset to find out just what is in it.

 Plastics

 Around 50% of a phone like this one is made from plastic.
 The casing is made up of polycarbonate or acrylonitrile butadiene styrene - or a combination of the two.
 They often contain brominated flame retardants, which makes them difficult to recycle through a regular mixed plastic process.

+2 abs

+5 jki

+Btuy

+02

+T · · Mobile

+1 ...